tyl/field-binder/README.md

 Master-Detail Addon
 ===================

-A Vaadin logic component (non-visual) to automatically manage master/detail-type forms, by automatically wiring together regular Vaadin components.
+A Vaadin logic component (non-visual) to manage master/detail-type forms, by automatically wiring together regular Vaadin components.

 A Master-Detail is bound to a `Container` through a `CrudNavigation` controller class.
 A `CrudNavigation`  class wraps a `Container` and maintains a pointer to a `currentItemId`.
 When the pointer moves to a different element of the `Container` the detail is updated accordingly.